gitkraken/gitlens-docs/gitlens/side-bar.md

 - A toggle to switch tag layout: list or tree
 - A toggle to change file layout: list, tree, or auto
+- **Push Tag...** on a tag, or **Push Tags...** when you select several tags, to push tags to a remote.
+These actions appear when the repository has a remote.

+When you push tags, GitLens asks you to choose a remote if the repository has more than one.
+The confirmation step includes a **Force** option that overwrites a tag that already exists on the remote.
+You can also push tags from the **GitLens: Git Command Palette** command by selecting **Tag** and then **Push Tags**.

 ***